 Skip to main content

-SettleMint Platform Trial Installation Guide (all prerequisites installed in the cluster)
+SettleMint Platform Sandbox Installation Guide (all prerequisites installed in the cluster)

-NOTE: Trial installations are not designed or suitable for production use and cannot be upgraded to a production-ready state.
-Use this trial setup at your own risk.
+NOTE: Sandbox installations are not designed or suitable for production use and cannot be upgraded to a production-ready state.
+Use this sandbox setup at your own risk.

 Contents